UCAS Code: X110

 You will be taught by an experienced teaching team whose expertise and knowledge are closely matched to the content of the modules on the course.
-The team includes subject experts and professional practitioners with industry experience.
+The team includes senior academics and professional practitioners with industry experience.

 Course costs and financial support